Rosh HaAyin: History

 There was an Arab village at Ras al-Ain during the British mandate.
 According to a study edited by the Palestinian historian Walid Khalidi, by 1948 it had been "deserted since the 1920s".

 Today, the fortress is often referred to as the Antipatros fort, or in Hebrew as Tel Aphek (also transliterated as Tel Afek).
-However, the physical remains of the fort itself do not date from the Roman city of Antipatris, which was founded on the same site by Herod in the First Century BC, nor from any of the ancient sites known as Tel Aphek.
+However, the physical remains of the fort itself do not date from the Roman city of Antipatris, which was founded on the same site by Herod the Great in the First Century BC, nor from any of the ancient sites known as Tel Aphek.

 In The Jewish War, historian Josephus mentions a tower at Aphek, which he implies is near to, but not collocated with, Antipatris.
 His account concerns the Roman general Cestius:

 when he was informed that there was a great body of Jewish forces gotten together in a certain tower called Aphek, he sent a party before to fight them; but this party dispersed the Jews by affrighting them before it came to a battle: so they came, and finding their camp deserted, they burnt it, as well as the villages that lay about it.

 To the east of contemporary Rosh HaAyin, between the neighbourhood of Neve Afek and the adjacent town of Kfar Qasim, is Qesem cave, an archaeological site containing evidence of human habitation dating back 400,000 years.
 It has provided some of the earliest evidence of the consistent use of fire by early humans.